LiminalCrab/starlamp_base/README.md

  - Returns a list of filepaths for all subgalleries in a given gallery.

 get_files(extensions, filepath: string)
-- returns a list of filepaths of a given filetype.
-It can be a list of types or a single type.
+- returns a list of filepaths of one or more extensions.
+It can be a single extension or multiple different extensions.

 get_thumbs()
 - returns a list of thumbnails, the first file from every gallery discovered will be the thumbnail.